 When day turns into night, a place can feel very different.

 I have made the mistake of arriving in a city under the cover of darkness and trying to navigate my way to the hotel.
 This can feel at best intimidating and at worst threatening.
 In the light of day, finding your way to a hotel is so much less daunting.

 5. If you have to arrive late at night, use a taxi

-Or better still, pre-arrange your transport.
-Although this will cost more, the peace of mind it brings is money well spent.
+Better still, pre-arrange your transport on arrival.
+Although this will cost more, for the peace of mind it brings, this is money well spent.